 The new data offer a unique before-and-after picture of the economic, social, political, and health situation of young people during this critical time in Egypt’s history, as well as nuanced details about their struggle for employment, their concerns about Egypt’s economic situation, and their resilient optimism for the future.

-For example, the 2014 survey finds that compared to before the revolutions, Egyptian young people today are:
+For example, the 2014 survey found that compared to before the revolutions, Egyptian young people today are:

 - much more likely to vote;